-Paruresis is a type of phobia and it is also known by the names bashful or shy bladder syndrome.
+Paruresis, the fear of urinating in public, is oficially classified as a type of phobia.
+It is also known by the names bashful or shy bladder syndrome.
 A person suffering from this phobia will find it very difficult or even impossible to pass urine when other people are present.
-In other words, it is a fear that prevents a person from urinating in the absence of privacy (some or complete) depending on the severity of the condition.
+In other words, it is a fear that prevents a person from urinating in the absence of privacy, some or complete depending on the severity of the condition.

 It is common for some people to experience difficulty in urinating when there are persons present in close proximity.
 However, paruresis is an extreme fear and it goes beyond just embarrassment and shyness.